 If your statistics software gives you r2 = 4, …

-From 2006-2012, monthly averages are available for each month on the following two variables:
+From 2006-2012, monthly averages are available for the following two variables:

 The number of times “facebook,” was Googled

-US unemployment rates in percent.
+US unemployment rates as a percentage of the total population.

-When a linear regression is performed on values for these variables, r = 0.9872.
+When a linear regression is performed on the data for these variables, r = 0.9872.

 What is the meaning of r in this case?
-There is a very strong positive linear correlation between the number of time “facebook,” was Googled and US unemployment.
+There is a very strong positive linear correlation between the number of time “facebook,” was Googled and US unemployment rates.

 Did people Googling “facebook,” cause unemployment?
 Explain.
 NO!
 Correlation does not imply causation.